ocseckin/ocseckin.github.io/_pages/about.md

   - /about.html
 ---

 I am an Informatics Ph.D. student at [Indiana University - Bloomington](https://luddy.indiana.edu/index.html).
-My research focuses on establishing strategies for analyzing online behaviors in order to increase well-being and address public issues using internet data.
-Diffusion of dis- and misinformation on social media, uncovering behavioral embeddings of communities, science of science and polarization are among my subjects of interest.
+My research interests lie in modeling opinion dynamics through the integration of belief systems to understand the conditions under which polarization occurs in populations.
+This understanding can guide the development of optimal intervention strategies.
+Additionally, I am interested in leveraging AI systems to mitigate affective polarization.
+This involves using machine learning models to refine recommender systems and employing large language models to facilitate rapport-building among people.

 I got a bachelor’s degree in Economics from [Galatasaray University](https://gsu.edu.tr/en/) and received a master's degree in Data Science from [Sabancı University](https://www.sabanciuniv.edu/en), and worked as a member of [VRL Lab](http://varollab.com/) under the supervision of [Dr. Onur Varol](http://www.onurvarol.com/).